 I am moving.
 What do I do?

-- If you are moving into or out of a property, it is important for you to notify Revenue Services a minimum of 21 days in advance.
+- If you are moving into or out of a property, it is important for you to notify Revenue Services.
 This notice is required in order to ensure that your property and contact information is up-to-date with us.
 If you move without notifying Revenue Services, you will be liable for the account until notice of your move is received.

 - Revenue Services will obtain a final meter reading on your closing date using our Automated Meter Infrastructure network.

-- There is a charge for setting up a new water, wastewater and stormwater account, please refer to Fees for more details.
+- There is a charge for setting up a new water utility account, please refer to Fees for more details.

 - Please call us with the following information: